Sdfabio/Deep-Reinforcement-learning-/Double joint arm/Report.md

 ### Problem Statement

-To make the agent learn, I will use a technique in Deep Reinceforcement Learning called Deep Deterministic Policy Gradient with some tweaks.
+To make the agent learn, I will use a technique in Deep Reinceforcement Learning called Deep Deterministic Policy Gradient algorithm as proposed by Lillicrap, Timothy P., et al. "Continuous control with deep reinforcement learning.".

 First of all, deep reinforcement is a field of AI in which we use the environement and is feedback to the agent to guide the agent how to learn form it. ![Deep RL](DeepRL.PNG) [image source](https://missinglink.ai/guides/neural-network-concepts/complete-guide-deep-reinforcement-learning-concepts-process-real-world-applications/)
 The procedure is simple.
 In our case, the agent move in the squareWorld and is in some state H (example: State H velocity 3 mph , ray vision at angle 30 degres from the west wall,...) and if he collects a yellow banana, he receives a reward of +1.
 When that happens, we will change the way the agent will act in the future to emphasize more the action the agent took when he was in state H.